LLNL/zfp/README.md

-for 1D signals such as audio, or even unstructured floating-point streams, the compression scheme has not been well optimized for this use case, and rate and quality may not be competitive with floating-point compressors designed specifically for 1D streams.
+for 1D signals such as audio, or even unstructured floating-point streams, the compression scheme has not been well optimized for this use case, and rate and quality may not be competitive with floating-point compressors designed specifically for 1D streams.  zfp also supports compression of 4D arrays.

 zfp is freely available as open source under a BSD license, as outlined in the file 'LICENSE'.
 For more information on zfp and comparisons with other